Justiça

-Justiça (English title: Above Justice) is a 2016 Brazilian miniseries created by Manuela Dias and that was aired by Rede Globo from 22 August to 23 September 2016 at 11 pm.
+Justiça (English title: Above Justice) is a Brazilian television series created by Manuela Dias.
+Its first season aired on Rede Globo from 22 August to 23 September 2016 at 11 pm.
 It was written by Manuela Dias, co-written by Mariana Mesquita, Lucas Paraizo and Roberto Vitorino, and it was directed by Isabella Teixeira, Luísa Lima, Marcus Figueiredo and Walter Carvalho, with general and artistic direction by José Luiz Villamarim.

-Set both initially in 2009 and then in 2016 in Recife, each weekly episode follows one of four different set of characters whose stories are interconnected.
+The first season is set initially in 2009 and then in 2016 in Recife, each weekly episode follows one of four different set of characters whose stories are interconnected.
 It stars Adriana Esteves, Julia Dalavia, Marina Ruy Barbosa, Drica Moraes, Antônio Calloni, Cássio Gabus Mendes, Cauã Reymond, Marjorie Estiano, Luisa Arraes, Jéssica Ellen, Jesuíta Barbosa and Débora Bloch at the main roles.

 In Brazil, Justiça was received well by viewers and critics alike.
 The show had a daily reach of approximately 41 million viewers and a total reach of approximately 134 million viewers.
 The first four episodes were made available on Globoplay before the miniseries premiered on network television.

 In 2017, the series was nominated for 45th International Emmy Awards in the best drama series categories and best actress for Adriana Esteves.

+The second season premiered in 11 April 2024 on the streaming platform Globoplay, and is set to run for 28 episodes.
+Set in the cities of Ceilândia and Brasília, four more stories are presented.
+The cast of the second season includes Juan Paiva, Marco Ricca, Maria Padilha, Alice Wergmann, Murilo Benício, Júlia Lemmertz, Belize Pombal, Danton Mello, Nanda Costa, Paolla Oliveira and Marcello Novaes.
+Leandra Leal is the only one from original cast who has remained on the series since the first season.

+The second season is written by Manuela Dias with the collaboration of Walter Daguerre and João Ademir, and is directed by Mariana Betti, Pedro Peregrino and Ricardo França.
+The general and artistic direction of the season was by Gustavo Fernandez.